Azure/enterprise-azure-policy-as-code/Docs/operational-scripts-reference.md

 Filter by Policy effect (array).

 #### `-NoWait [<SwitchParameter>]`
+Indicates that the script should not wait for the remediation tasks to complete.

 #### `-WhatIf [<SwitchParameter>]`
+Simulates the actions of the command without actually performing them.
+Useful for testing.

 #### `-Confirm [<SwitchParameter>]`
+Prompts for confirmation before executing the command.

 ## Script `New-AzureDevOpsBug`

-Creates a Bug on the current Iteration of a team when one or multiple Remediation Tasks failed.
-The Bug is formatted as an HTML table and contains information on the name and Url properties.
+Creates a Bug on the current Iteration of a team when one or multiple Remediation Tasks fail.
+The Bug is formatted as an HTML table and contains information on the name and URL properties.
 As a result, the team can easily locate and resolve the Remediation Tasks that failed.

 ```ps1
 New-AzureDevOpsBug [-FailedPolicyRemediationTasksJsonString] <String> [-ModuleName] <String> [-OrganizationName] <String> [-ProjectName] <String> [-PersonalAccessToken] <String> [-TeamName] <String> [<CommonParameters>]